ScrybeLang/scrybelang.github.io/docs/operators/index.md

 <hr>

-All numerical operators and concatenation can be used for in-place assignment on a non-list, e.g. `my_variable += 10` or `my_string ..= ", World!"`.
+All numerical operators can be used for in-place assignment on a number, e.g. `my_variable += 10` or `base **= exponent`.

 ## Concatenation

-String concatenation is done with two non-list variables and uses the symbol `..`, similarly to Lua.
+String concatenation is done with two strings and uses the symbol `..`, similarly to Lua.